astronomer/docs/astro/manage-deployments-as-code.md

 - You can’t change the cluster or Workspace the Deployment runs on.
 To transfer a Deployment to a different Workspace, see [Transfer a Deployment](configure-deployment-resources.md#transfer-a-deployment-to-another-workspace).
 - You can't change the Astro Runtime version of the Deployment.
 To upgrade Astro Runtime, you must update the Dockerfile in your Astro project.
 See [Upgrade Astro Runtime](upgrade-runtime.md).
 - Environment variables marked as secret in the Cloud UI will be exported with a blank `value` to your Deployment file.
 To redeploy using the Deployment file, you either need to provide the `value` again in the Deployment file or delete the object for the variable.
-Otherwise, the create command will fail.
+Otherwise, `astro deployment create` will fail.
 See [`deployment.environment_variables`](#deploymentenvironment_variables) for more details.

 :::warning